 Study leaders are volunteers who come from various walks of life and have many different talents.
 Some present courses based upon their professional or business experience; some draw upon hobbies or avocations that have provided them with skills they can teach to others.
 A few study leaders act as coordinators and have different speakers each week.
 Our study leaders find the process engaging and very rewarding.
 Non-member study leaders (and their spouse/legal domestic partner) who wish to join our Osher program may do so immediately after having taught a full-length course (consisting of at least five classes), thus avoiding a lengthy wait.

 You can find further information about our program by exploring this Osher website, cmu.edu/osher.
 A great place to start is by viewing online our current catalog and archived catalogs under Publications.

 To teach for us, you must first submit a course proposal, found below.
 Please read the Proposal Instructions below carefully before filling out the form.
-If your course is accepted, the information that you provide will appear in our Summer 2019 catalog, which will be published in March 2019.
-The catalog requires a great deal of planning and coordination, so the deadline for receiving proposals is Monday, January 7, 2019.
+If your course is accepted, the information that you provide will appear in our Fall 2019 catalog, which will be published in August 2019.
+The catalog requires a great deal of planning and coordination, so the deadline for receiving proposals is Monday, May 6, 2019.
 Note that we assign classrooms on a first-come, first-served basis so the sooner we receive your proposal, the more likely you are to receive your preferred day, time, and place.
 Late proposals are difficult to schedule and may not be accepted.